Samatvartha/2014P_Samatvartha_Thesisbox/3_Capital_KYRM/KYRM Community Banking DPI - UCB+P2P+Cycles.Money (AdVenture Memo).md

 # KYRM Community Banking: Trust-Forged Capital.
 Community-Powered Autonomous Velocity.
 (Adventure Memo - 2014P_Samatvartha / Capital )

+> Add material about how this complements OCEN 4.0 which targets small tenor MSME loans now.
+OCEN introduces the information based underwriting paradigm over collateral based, and KYRM CB proposal is adding a trust-graph based paradigm which can not only help decrease unwilling defaults in OCEN but also complement it with blended finances and co-lending paradigm on a new underwriting paradigm.

 ### TLDR:
 KYRM Community Banking DPI revitalizes India's local finance by tackling dysfunctional UCBs and underperforming P2P platforms.
 It architects an autonomous, transparent orchestration layer where community-validated P2P loans (grounded in social trust) trigger rules-based, automated co-lending from UCBs and other NBFCs.
 This compliant innovation bypasses traditional discretionary bottlenecks and corruption, making UCBs truly cooperative and P2P impactful.
 The DPI builds a trusted foundation for advanced liquidity solutions like Cycles.Money (for multilateral netting) and is designed for future synergy with KYRM's ONDP for ultra-efficient settlement and programmable, compliant finance (CBDCs, automated tax).
 Ultimately, it fosters resilient, local economies, empowers MSMEs, and provides a Samatvartha-aligned, community-driven alternative to centralized financial leviathans.